-I have been drawn back to Spam Court.
+I have been drawn back to Span Court.

 It was a collection of six back to back houses in a partially enclosed court off Artillery Street which runs from Byrom Street to Longworth Street behind Deansgate.